-The wheel bogie consists of the bogie cradle, which is supported by bearings on the chassis.
+The wheel bogie consists of the bogie cradles, which is supported by bearings on the chassis.
 The bogie is available with two types of wheels.

-- 1. Plastic wheels with double wheels on all axles, which are supported on bearings and are sealed. - 2.
-Rubber wheels with plastic bearings, where double wheels are only fitted on the front pair of axles.
+- 1. Nylon wheels with double wheels on all axles. - 2.
+Nylon wheels with double wheels on all axles, supported on bearings and sealed.

-The caterpillar track is manufactured of natural rubber, which is extremely hard-wearing and reinforced with Kevlar and nylon cord.
-Strong epoxy bars are fitted by the tooth gaps to provide reinforcement.
+The caterpillar track is manufactured of natural rubber, which is extremely hardwearing and reinforced with Kevlar and nylon cord.
+The tracks are available in two versions.